-Scary Stories to Tell in the Dark was a staple in many childhood libraries, mine included — and one of the few whose title is both description and instruction.
-They were books filled with the sort of spine-tingling tales you tell at a sleepover, everyone huddled together, all the lights darkened except for one.
+Scary Stories to Tell in the Dark was a staple in many childhood libraries, mine included.
+One of the few whose title is both description and instruction.
+They were books filled with the sort of spine-tingling tales you tell at a sleepover.
+Everyone huddled together, all the lights darkened except for one.
 Stories where the fun is in the telling as much as the reading.

 The monsters of Scary Stories to Tell in the Dark are brought to life by the movie’s producer and writer, Guillermo del Toro.
 The master of horror fashioned many of his most beloved films from the pages of books or comics.
 He adapted Alvin Schwartz’s most iconic creatures with the same care and vitality.
 However, the movie seems far more concerned with thetelling of stories, rather than the monsters they contain.

 The Monsters Of Scary Stories To Tell In The Dark Are Horrifying…

 Scary Stories to Tell in the Dark begins as any modern-day horror movie.
 Three friends set out to cause mischief on Halloween and end up with a little more than a misdemeanor hanging over their heads.
 After a mysterious drifter named Ramon saves Stella, Auggie, and Chuck, she offers to show him the local haunted house.
 It’s not your usual gesture of gratitude.
 But Ramon is game and listens attentively as Stella rattles off the story of Sarah Bellows.

 Legend has it that the reclusive daughter of the Bellows family used to lure children to their doom with her tales.
 That doesn’t paint her as much of a role model, and yet Stella clearly relates to Sarah, both as a horror-enthusiast and a social outcast.
 Thus, she can’t resist taking a book of Sarah’s tales.